 Teenagers can often find substances they can use to get high right in their own homes.
 The medicine and liquor cabinets at home are frequently the targets of teens who either abuse drugs or alcohol themselves or sell them to other students at school.

 Non-prescription drug use in the home is also a major factor that influences teen substance abuse.
-If parents, older siblings or other relatives or housemates use illicit drugs, teenagers likely have easy access to them.
-Further, witnessing parents and family members do drugs can legitimize or validate a teen’s own drug use.
+If parents, older siblings, other relatives or housemates use illicit drugs, teenagers likely have easy access to them.
+Further, witnessing parents and family members use drugs can legitimize or validate a teen’s own drug use.

 Online Drug Sales

 Incessant pop-ups or spam emails advertising cheap drugs for sale online are growing more prevalent.
-Many web pages that seem legitimate may be fronts for selling illegal substances, and are available to anyone, anywhere in the world.
+Internet searches as simple as “how to find a drug dealer” or “how to buy drugs online” can turn up content that guides teens in the wrong direction.
+Many web pages that seem legitimate may be fronts for selling illegal substances and are available to anyone, anywhere in the world.
 Teenagers may learn of these sites through word-of-mouth and can easily buy drugs online.

 Teens may also turn to the dark web to purchase illegal drugs or medications without a prescription.
 The dark web is an encrypted subsection of the internet that is inaccessible without special software or authorization.
 It is largely used for illegal activities such as drug sales.
 In 2013, there was a federal takedown of an online drug marketplace called the Silk Road, which had facilitated over a million transactions — totaling over $1 billion in sales — in just slightly more than two years.